gradynn/fetch-receipt-processor/README.md

+The challenge to which this repository is a response can be found [here](https://github.com/fetch-rewards/receipt-processor-challenge).

 # Installation and Running Instructions

 This guide will help you set up and run the Receipt Processor application on your local machine using Docker.